emberjs/rfcs/text/0785-remove-set-get-in-tests.md

 function render(template: TemplateFactory | Component, options?: RenderOptions): Promise<void>;
 ```

+Since this new version of `render` will need to differentiate between components and templates, we'll also add an `isComponent` utility to the `@glimmer/runtime` package.
+This addition will significantly reduce the amount of private API that would be required when implementing the new `render` function.

+Additionally, since passing a component to `render` also precludes the user from being able to access the text context via `this` (since components will use their own local context rather than the test's), we'll display a warning message if someone passes a component to `render` while also using `this.set` in the same test.
+This will help avoid confusion in the case that they opt in to the new component-based testing model but then copy an example from the guides or an older writeup that uses `this.set`.

 ### `rerender`

 Finally, we need to handle cases where you want to update the backing data and assert against the resulting changes in the rendered output.
 In the current testing paradigm, we'd _usually_ just update the values using `this.set`, which immediately triggers a rerender.
 In more complex cases, e.g. where there is some async operation involved, we would wait for the state we want to assert against, likely using either `settled` or `waitFor`.
 This works, but has the downside of either waiting for _everything_ to finish (in the case of `settled`), or waiting for a single thing to finish (in the case of `waitFor`).